Bestselling musicians of the '70s, then and now

 The Staple Singers: Now

 Mavis Staples is the only surviving member of the group.
-She has long enjoyed a successful solo career and still performs, releasing her latest album, "Carry Me Home," in 2022 with Levon Helm.
+She has long enjoyed a successful solo career and still performs—her latest album, a collaboration with the late Levon Helm titled "Carry Me Home," was released in 2022.

 Steve Miller Band: Then